 Mary Ellen Saterlie, a retired associate superintendent with Baltimore County Public Schools, serves on the Quaker Mission Oversight Committee.
 A four-term Friends School Trustee and former Board chair, she is president of the Miles White Beneficial Society and has served on numerous Boards, including Sheppard Pratt Health System and Broadmead Continuing Care Center.
 She is a member of Little Falls Friends Meeting.

 Daryl Sidle is a principal with Baxter, Baker, Sidle, Conn & Jones, P.A., a Baltimore law firm.
 The treasurer of the Board of Trustees, he is clerk of the Finance, Audit and Building Committees and also serves on the Executive Committee, the Committee on Trustees and the Joint Nominating Subcommittee.
 He and his wife Sandy are the parents of two Friends alumni.

 Rich Thayer is the managing director of ZTC Consulting, a global consultancy.
-He is clerk of the Marketing Committee and also serves on the Development Committee.
-A member of Stony Run Friends Meeting, he and his wife Martha are the parents of a Friends alumnus and serve together on the Setting the Stage capital campaign.
+He serves on the Development and Long-Range Plan Committees and is a member of Stony Run Friends Meeting, where he is active in peace and justice issues.
+He and his wife Martha have a son, who is a Friends alumnus.

 Meredith van den Beemt

 Meredith van den Beemt provides consulting and office management services in the field of forensic psychology.
 She clerks the Quaker Mission Oversight Committee, is Vice-chair of the Executive Committee and also serves on the Finance, Enrollment Management and on the Committee on Trustees.
 A member of Gunpowder Friends Meeting, she and her wife, Kerry Zimmerman, have three children at Friends.